 Evolutionary cell biology of chromosome segregation

 Faithful transmission of genetic material is essential for the survival of all organisms.
 Defects in this process lead to cancer or birth defects in humans.
 Elucidating the mechanism of chromosome segregation is therefore key to understanding the molecular basis of these diseases.
 Eukaryotic chromosome segregation is driven by the kinetochore that assembles onto centromeric DNA to capture spindle microtubules and govern the movement of chromosomes.
 Its molecular mechanism has been revealed from studies of conventional model eukaryotes, such as yeasts, worms, flies and human.
-However, these organisms are closely related in the evolutionary timescale and it therefore remains unclear whether all eukaryotes utilize a similar mechanism.
+However, these organisms are closely related in the evolutionary timescale and it therefore remained unclear whether all eukaryotes utilize a similar mechanism.
 The evolutionary origins of the segregation apparatus also remain enigmatic.

 Etiologically, T. brucei causes African sleeping sickness, which is invariably lethal if untreated and is responsible for more than 10,000 deaths annually in sub-Saharan Africa.
 The current therapy is highly toxic and there is little prospect of vaccine development due to antigenic variation.
 Therefore, understanding the biology of trypanosomes is also medically important to facilitate drug design that specifically kills parasites.
 Furthermore, obtained insights in T. brucei should also lead to a better understanding of other related trypanosomatids that also cause devastating human diseases (e.g. Chagas disease caused by Trypanosoma cruzi and leishmaniasis caused by Leishmania species).